HAMSTERS SOUTH AFRICA

-PROTEXIN SOLUBLE (probiotic) is excellent to promote the immune system of hamsters recovering from serious illnesses, operations, parasite treatment, and high stress situations & malnutrition (particularly rescued hamsters), and also during and after pregnancy & nursing, and antibiotic treatment.
+A probiotic is excellent to promote the immune system of hamsters recovering from serious illnesses, operations, parasite treatment, and high stress situations, malnutrition (particularly rescued hamsters), and also during pregnancy & lactation, and antibiotic treatment.

-* A healthy pinch is a good enough dose, and it has a sweet taste so the little one will take it gladly in his food.
+A healthy pinch is a good enough dose, and it has a sweet taste so many hamsters should take it gladly in food or water.

-* Elderly hamsters will also benefit from having more regular courses: 1 week on and 1 week off.
+Elderly hamsters and those with lowered immunity will also benefit from having more regular courses: 1 week on and 1 week off.

 NOTE: CONTAINS GLUCOSE, SO DO NOT USE WITH A DWARF HAMSTER THAT ALREADY HAS DIABETES.